 Crime remains one of the most pressing public policy problems facing developed as well as developing countries.
 Each year roughly 500,000 people are murdered worldwide, with millions more the victims of other violent and property crimes.
 Long-term progress in reducing crime – especially violent crime – has been limited.
 While mortality rates from almost every leading cause have declined dramatically over the past 50 years, homicide rates in America now are about the same as they were in 1900.

 The University of Chicago Crime Lab was launched in 2008 to use insights from basic science to help government agencies and non-profit organizations develop innovative new approaches to reducing violence, and work with them to test new innovations using randomized trials.
+In 2011, we launched the Urban Education Lab to support RCTs specifically in the area of improving education outcomes, which, particularly in disadvantaged urban areas, are deeply connected to risk of violence involvement.
+In 2014, we announced the launch of the University of Chicago Crime Lab New York.
+Leading researchers will provide New York policy makers with rigorous, objective, scientific evidence to help reduce crime, violence and the costs of criminal justice in a new partnership with the City of New York.

 Basic scientific research has dramatically changed our understanding of what drives human behavior, what types of social conditions are the most important risk or protective factors for violence involvement, and how to manage and direct the activities of large-scale organizations – including the challenges of taking good ideas and making them work at scale.
 Government agencies are typically not equipped to translate basic science into policy innovations.
 We need to ensure that the frontier of policy innovation takes advantage of the frontier understanding from basic science of people and organizations.